 The main thing is to define all the processes in your company and look at how they interact with your organization.
 It is in these interactions that problems can occur.
 The extent of documentation depends on the organization’s size, the complexity of the people’s processes, and competence.

-Often, these processes will already be in place at your company and will need to be adequately documented procedures.
-Still, it is essential to decide which one needs to be to ensure compliant products and services.
+Often, these processes will already be in place at your company and must be adequately documented procedures.
+Still, deciding which one needs to be is essential to ensure compliant products and services.

-This standard requires the organization to train a team of internal auditors who would perform across audits on one another regularly.
+ISO 28000 standard requires the organization to train a team of internal auditors who regularly perform audits on one another.
 Therefore, internal Auditors need to be competent.
 In addition, the organization shall need a specialist industry expert to impart internal auditor training to evidence the same.

-Before the Lead Auditors of Certification body visits to audit your system, ISO 28000 mandates that you audit each process internally.
-It will give you a chance to make sure that the processes are going as you had planned.
-You will also have a chance to implement the necessary corrective actions to fix any problems that you find.
+Before the Lead Auditors of the Certification body visit to audit your system, ISO 28000 mandates that you audit each process internally.
+It will allow you to ensure that the processes are going as planned.
+You will also have a chance to implement the necessary corrective actions to fix any problems you find.

-Just as management must support the implementation of SCMS. it is also essential that they are fully involved in maintaining the supply chain system.
+Just as management must support the implementation of ISO 28000. it is also essential that they fully maintain the supply chain system.
 Top management needs to review specific data from the activities of the supply chain system to ensure that the processes have adequate resources to be effective and improve.

 It can be a crucial step in determining how effective your implementation is.
-The certification body is the company that will ultimately audit your supply chain system and decides if it is compliant with ISO 28000 requirements and whether it is effective and improving.
+The certification body is the company that will ultimately audit your supply chain system and decides if it complies with ISO 28000 requirements and whether it is effective and improving.

 When you collect the records required in audits to show that your processes meet the requirements set out for them, improvements are being made in your supply chain system as needed.
 Certification bodies need this to happen over a certain length of time (generally not less than three months), which they will identify to ensure that the system is mature enough to show compliance.